Address: 2709 West Ox Road, Herndon, VA 20171 (approx. 1.25 hours from Fredericksburg)

 The farm is closed New Year’s Day, Thanksgiving Day and Christmas Day

 Cost: Parking is free.
 There are fees for the carousel, wagon rides, tours, and special events.
-Carousel rides are $2 weekdays and $3 weekends.
+Carousel rides are $3 weekdays and $4 weekends/holidays.
 Wagon rides are available by reservation only for groups of up to 9 family members for $40.
 Tickets can be purchased online at the links above.

 Maps: Farm and trail maps can be picked up at the visitor’s center.